mhmmdgamal/github-trending-languages/README.md

 #### Prerequisite

-Your operating system must have the JDK greater then or equal 1.8 installed and it's recommended that you install the IDE to look up the source code.
+Your operating system must have the JDK greater than or equal 1.8 installed, and it's recommended that you install the IDE to look up the source code.

 #### Test